eitsupi/savvy-monorepo-example/README.md

-# An example of R package using the savvy framework inside an monorepo
+# An example of R package using the savvy framework inside a monorepo

 See <https://github.com/yutannihilation/savvy/issues/401>